jeroeningen/logius_test/case_b/README.md

 Please note that this application can not run in real-life.
 There are too much limitations.
 For example:
 * I used I18n so we can easily internatiolize the app.
 * For simplicity I used a very basic login-system using bcrypt.
 For a more advanced system if you need for example 'roles'; Devise might be a good idea.
-* For performance issues I choose to save the current balance in the bankaccount, so we do not have to sum all transactions every time we retrieve the current balance.
+* For performance issues I choose to save the current balance in the bankaccount as 'duplicated data', so we do not have to sum all transactions every time we retrieve the current balance.
 For now it should be fine if we sum all the transactions.
 If the app become larger and we have a lot transactions it may lead to performance issues.
 In my opinion it is the best to overcome the performance issues on the first hand instead of later on.
 Please note that in the tests, because of using the fixtures, the current_balance is not set.
-Because I could not find any other bug, then the 'bug' in the tests, I still believe this is the best solution.
+Because I could not find any other bug, then the 'bug' in the tests, I still believe it is the best solution to use 'duplicated data' on the current balance.
 * The precesion of the balance and the transactions amount is only '10'.
-* The used currency is always euro's
+* The used currency is always euro's.
-* Bigdecimals with a too large scale (greather than 2) are automatically converted to a scale of 2
+* Bigdecimals with a too large scale (greather than 2) are automatically converted to a scale of 2 by the database.
 * For simplicity I used a 'dot' instead of a comma for the cents in every amount.
 * Weak passwords are allowed.

-TODO

 ## Installation